lfpaaaaa/IML-A2/README.md

-The cleaned database has been uploaded to Google Drive. https://huggingface.co/datasets/FronkonGames/steam-games-dataset
+The cleaned database has been uploaded to Google Drive.

+https://huggingface.co/datasets/FronkonGames/steam-games-dataset

+Decision Tree _ Ruidong Zhang